akami-solutions/misc_yubilock/README.md

+> [!CAUTION]
+> # DISCONTINUED
+The project YubiLock maintained by @Akama Aka has entered the End of Life on 09.09.2024.
+There will be **no** more updates to this project.
+The reason for the discontinuation of support is the lost motivation and the conflicts that existed on the Discord platform.

 # YubiLock Open Source

 YubiLock, formerly a project of Satowa Network, has been acquired by Akami Solutions and released as open source.
 It is a Windows program that aims to improve the security of Windows systems.